Services in Calgary

 The short story

-At Sana Psychological, Paige Abbott (Registered Psychologist) provides support for anxiety using a variety of therapeutic modalities, including Cognitive-Behavioural Therapy (CBT), Acceptance and Commitment Therapy, Solution-Focused Therapy, and emotional processing.
+At Sana Psychological, our clinicians provide support for anxiety using a variety of therapeutic modalities, including Cognitive-Behavioural Therapy (CBT), Dialectical Behavioral Therapy (DBT), Mindfulness, Acceptance and Commitment Therapy, Solution-Focused Brief Therapy, and the ability to process emotions in a safe environment.

 Anxiety counselling starts with an initial session or two to get to know you and understand your goals for counselling, followed by short-or long-term counselling depending on your needs and preference.
-The investment for anxiety counselling is a $200/50 minute session.
-Sessions are available in person or by phone or video for anyone who is located in Alberta at the time of their appointment.
+Fees for service are listed here.
+Sessions are available in person in Calgary, AB or throughout Canada, depending on the provider you are selecting.

 The longer story